Ztiany/android-storage/README.md

 # android-storage

-A united storage api interface for Android Development. by now the has two implementations which are [MMKV](https://github.com/tencent/mmkv) and [DiskLruCache](https://github.com/JakeWharton/DiskLruCache).
+A united storage api interface for Android Development.
+By now the has two implementations which are [MMKV](https://github.com/tencent/mmkv) and [DiskLruCache](https://github.com/JakeWharton/DiskLruCache).

 installation: